Natural Areas & Parks Home

-- Benton County natural areas, parks and trails remain open at this time for walking, hiking, biking, running activities following the 6 feet rule.
+- Benton County natural areas, parks and trails remain open for walking, hiking, biking, running activities following the 6 feet rule.

 - No reservations are being accepted for any County Park Shelters at this time.

 - The Oregon Health Authority recommends social distancing of 6 feet.
 If unable to maintain social distancing find another location or come back.

 - While on trails, announce presence, step aside, let others pass.

 - Follow CDC guidelines and wash your hands before and after you visit a park, trail or natural area, or other public space.